 Look for more information on the tour and on the places we’ll visit, as well as dozens of photos of past tours, on the tour’s Facebook page (www.facebook.com/mdct13) and on the Center’s website (http://southernstudies.olemiss.edu/mdct/).
 For up-to-the-minute information, please contact tour organizer Jimmy Thomas via e-mail at email@example.com or by telephone at 662-915-3374.
 Please use the following form to register.

-Group accommodations are offered at the Alluvian Hotel, in downtown Greenwood.
-Rooms at the Alluvian require a separate registration.
-Standard rooms are priced at a discounted rate of $175 and include a full Southern breakfast.
-Call 866-600-5201 and ask for the Delta Tour rate.
-Additional rooms can be reserved at the Greenwood Best Western, 662-455-5777, or the Hampton Inn, 662-455-7985.
+The tour will again be based in Greenwood and is $600 per person for all program activities, meals, and local transportation.
+The fee does not include lodging.
+Remember to sign up early.
+Only 40 spots are available.
+Group accommodations are offered at the Alluvian, in downtown Greenwood (www.thealluvian.com).
+Rooms at the Alluvian require a separate registration and are priced at a discounted rate of $185 a night plus tax, which includes a full Southern breakfast.
+Call 866-600-5201 and ask for the “Delta Tour” rate.
+Rooms are also available at the Greenwood Best Western, 662-455-5777, or the Hampton Inn, 662-455-7985.